qualiaMachine/Intro_GCP_for_ML/episodes/08-Hyperparameter-tuning.md

 ```

 #### 6. Monitor tuning job
 Open **Vertex AI → Training → Hyperparameter tuning jobs** to track trials, parameters, and metrics.
 You can also stop jobs from the console if needed.
+For MLM25, the folllowing link should work: [https://console.cloud.google.com/vertex-ai/training/hyperparameter-tuning-jobs?hl=en&project=doit-rci-mlm25-4626]([https://console.cloud.google.com/vertex-ai/training/hyperparameter-tuning-jobs?hl=en&project=doit-rci-mlm25-4626]).

 #### 7. Inspect best trial results
 After completion, look up the best configuration and objective value from the SDK: